r-uu/r-uu.github.io/src/main/md/lib/fx/vcomp/building.large.JavaFX.applications.with.FXVComp.md

 ### Implement ```FXCViewService```

-As long as there is no particular service a ```FXVComp``` component provides, writing a service interface is as simple as:
+As long as a ```FXVComp``` component does not provide a particular serice, writing a service interface is as simple as:

 ```java
 public interface XService extends FXCViewService { }